felixthecat1970/github.io/_posts/2023-08-12-ps2-saint-seiya-series.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OTQWrellI9o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Codes:
-+All in NTSC 60hz Video mode
-+All with 60 fps unlock
-+optional codes for Hades changed the framebufer config for less blurry image in emulators (disable if you have problems on original hardware or consoles)
+~~+All in NTSC 60hz Video mode~~ only hades versions (gameplay bug combos not connect to opponent) ~~+All with 60 fps unlock~~ only Hades versions, (gameplay bug combos not connect to opponent) -partial 50fps code for pal sanctuary version (history and start battle intros) +optional codes for Hades changed the framebufer config for less blurry image in emulators (disable if you have problems on original hardware or consoles)

 Saint Seiya - The Sanctuary (Europe) (En,Ja,Fr,De,Es,It) sha1:919baf4e53ed2838181d1ee9de88be9ef51ee8e7